 Building upon pharmacists’ practice in Australia: A vision for the profession 2014

-The statement endorses pharmacists as leading healthcare professionals in medication management, sets out the principles that underlie the focus, nature and quality of their practice and provides guidance for the advancement of their practice through integrated development of a range of key enabling domains.
+Statement endorsing pharmacists as leading healthcare professionals in medication management, sets out the principles that underlie the focus, nature and quality of their practice and provides guidance for the advancement of their practice through integrated development of a range of key enabling domains.

-Pharmacy Workforce Recruitment and Retention: an Australian Area Health Service Perspective
+Pharmacy Workforce Recruitment and Retention: an Australian Area Health Service Perspective - Garrett T.

-The aim of this study was to investigate factors influencing the recruitment and retention of pharmacy staff within the Northern Sydney Central Coast Health Service.
+Study investigating factors influencing the recruitment and retention of pharmacy staff within the Northern Sydney Central Coast Health Service.